nurnabilarzar/newproject/progressIntern.md

 ## **Task 4**

 - Next is to learn HTML, CSS and Javascript.
 Javascript is a computer programming language to create interactive effects with web browsers.
 Second is, create travel agency (source:) [Youtube](https://www.youtube.com/watch?v=MaP3vO-vEsg) by following tutorial on youtube.

-- Top of the website is a fixed navigation bar with navigations links.